boerremk/Fibaro/Postnl/readme.md

 Installation:

-PostNL account
+- PostNL account
   - Create an account on PostNL: https://jouw.postnl.nl/#!/registreren

-Scene
+- Scene
   - Go to  Scenes  and Add scene
   - Add scene in LUA and paste the LUA code of the file Postnl API
   - Replace the username and password with the postal email and password created in step 1
   - Call the scene "PostNL API"
   - Set the scene to Manual
   - Use the PostNL API.png icon as scene icon
   - Set the debug on true
-- Run the scene once to verify the connection and to make sure the credentials are correct.
+  - Run the scene once to verify the connection and to make sure the credentials are correct
+  - If the log is okay set the debug mode to false

-Virtual Device
+- Virtual Device
   - Create a Virtual Device (devices -> add device -> Import VD) using the file: PostNL.vfib
   - Change the ICON to the PostNL.png
   - Select the id of the scene as TCP port

-If the log is okay set the debug mode to false

 You are ready to go!